By Anna Gay on | No Comments

 Create a new Photoshop layer.
 There should now be three separate layers.

-Like Photoshop brushes, there is an array of free downloads for unique fonts, and they are installed in the same way as custom brushes.
+Just like Photoshop brushes, there is an array of free downloads for unique fonts, and they are also installed the same way.
 I download the majority of my fonts HERE.

-At this point, I cropped my image so the text would not appear too small compared to the rest of the image.
+At this point, I cropped my image so the text would not appear too small compared to the rest of the image and once again set the blending mode on this layer to Pin Light.

-Next, I selected a different font (but still similar in style) for the word “Photography.”
-And once again, I set the Blending Mode to (you guessed it!)
+I wanted the word "Photography" to be slightly different (but similar in style to my other text), so I selected a different font that worked well in combination and once again, I set the Blending Mode to (you guessed it!)
 Pin Light.

-I want to add one final touch to my logo design using a faux film brush (which can be downloaded HERE).
+I added one final touch to my logo design using a faux film brush (which sadly, is no longer available).

 Once you are happy with your finished logo, you may want to do a final crop, as I have done here.